The Ultimate Packing List for Boarding School (updated)

 2020 marked the beginning of a new decade but with this exciting milestone came new and old challenges for regional communities.

-As our kids made the trek back to their boarding houses for the start of the new school year late last month, we knew many of them had home firmly on their minds.
+As our kids made the trek back to their boarding houses for the start of the new school year late last month, we knew many of them had home firmly

 An outgoing student and leader, Riley Bomford has every intention of utilising his boarding school experiences to build a career in law.